 It’s time to brush up your knowledge on pumpkins!
 Check out these interesting pumpkin facts, some may surprise you!

-- Pumpkins are one of the six main symbols of Thanksgiving.
+- Pumpkins are one of the symbols of Thanksgiving.

 - Did you know that’s there’s a name for pumpkins that have warts on them?
 They’re called knucklehead pumpkins.